JaiRaga/Twitter-Clone/README.md

 # Twitter-Clone

-Client and Backend of twitter clone built using mongodb, express.js, React.js, Redux.
+Client and Backend of twitter like Application built using mongodb, express.js, React.js, Redux.